Frequently Asked Questions

 The Hart County Animal Shelter is located at the southern corner of the Fairgrounds right along 31W.
 Their sign is clearly visible from the highway and they post their open hours at their door.

-From the first day, we have lent our assistance to our fellow animal owners in Hart County to help them solve their problems with animal control: assisting the Hart County Fiscal Court’s animal control officer to feed and care for rescued animals, publicizing and re-uniting lost animals and owners, networking to help retrieve lost animals that are in trouble, and helping find adoptive new owners for unwanted animals.
+From the first day, we have lent our assistance to our fellow animal owners in Hart County to help them solve their problems: publicizing and re-uniting lost animals and owners, networking to help retrieve lost animals that are in trouble, and helping find new owners for unwanted animals through social media.

 Does Animal Control pick up cats and kittens?